Nickelodeon (Flemish TV channel)

-Nickelodeon is a Belgian television channel that is derived from the Dutch Nickelodeon.
+Nickelodeon is a Belgian television channel that is derived from Nickelodeon Netherlands.
 The channel started in the summer of 2009 when it got its own programming.
 Via the satellite, the Dutch version is still being broadcast.

 History

 Launch in the Netherlands

 Shortly after the Dutch children's channel Kindernet was taken over by MTV Networks Benelux in 2002, the station was renamed Nickelodeon.
 Kindernet was then still temporarily the name of a toddler block in the morning, but after a while it was renamed Nick Jr. The channel also moved from timesharing with Net5 to another television channel, Veronica.

 Initially Nickelodeon took care of the daytime programming, while Veronica was responsible for the evening programmes.
 However, due to Veronica's low viewing figures, the station started broadcasting a lot of sex-related programmes, with the result that the programme Councils of Groningen/Drenthe and Amsterdam, among others, decided to take the station off cable.

 As of 14 July 2003, Veronica stopped broadcasting in this form and Nickelodeon started broadcasting 24 hours a day.
 In these extra hours a limited number of but popular cartoons were broadcast: SpongeBob SquarePants, Rocket Power and The Wild Thornberrys.
 From 2004 Nickelodeon started to gain popularity, with series like Zoop and SpongeBob SquarePants, but also Bassie and Adriaan scored tremendously well.